richardanaya/yokai/README.md

 # Yokai

-A roguelike set in Heian era japan written in Rust.
+A roguelike set in Heian era japan written in Rust using truecolor terminal capabilities and unicode.